crittermike/personal-blog/src/pages/ramblings/drushful-thinking.md

 There's a giant heap of useful Drush commands, some of which you hopefully hadn't seen before.
 So what, right?

-The ""so what"" is that it's useful to start thinking in terms of ""how can Drush do this for me?"" and you'll often find that the answer is ""pretty easily.""
+The "so what" is that it's useful to start thinking in terms of "how can Drush do this for me?" and you'll often find that the answer is "pretty easily."

 Play a game with yourself.
 Next time you're working on site building or anything that involves a lot of clicky clicky in the Drupal UI, give yourself a jellybean or a chip or something every time you do something in Drush instead of in the UI.